sherkepriya89/BenefitsDashboardPerformanceTest/README.md

 3. **View Results**: Use the provided listeners in the JMX file to view and analyze the results.

 ## Submission
-Please find the test plan, results screenshot, and the summary CSV file in this repository.
+Please find the test plan and test results [View the Report](TestResults/report/index.html)
 ---